rdkcentral/firebolt-certification-app/docs/Reporting.md

 1. `Reporting ID`: In standalone mode, users can specify a `reportingId` that will take precedence over the default JSON report filename when it is sent to an endpoint.

 2. `Flexible Endpoint Posting`: Users have the flexibility to post the report JSON to an alternative endpoint.
 This means you have two distinct methods for handling the report JSON, offering versatility in your reporting process.
+For example, you can configure Endpoint A to perform the initial report generation, while Endpoint B, a lambda function or API, can be set up to perform additional post-report generation data manipulation.
+This dual-endpoint approach allows you to efficiently customize and extend your reporting workflow, ensuring that your data is processed and analyzed exactly as needed.

 ### Setup